mattlean/lean-js-app-starter/docs/developing/developing-with-docker.md

 -   Use Docker Desktop to stop the containers.
 -   Open another terminal, navigate to the project directory, and run [`docker compose stop`](https://docs.docker.com/reference/cli/docker/compose/stop).

-**Getting Container Information**
+#### Getting Container Information

-You can run [`docker ps` (shorthand for `docker container ls`)](https://docs.docker.com/reference/cli/docker/container/ls) to see all currently running containers and information on them like container ID, what image they were build from, up-time, ports, etc:
+You can run [`docker ps` (shorthand for `docker container ls`)](https://docs.docker.com/reference/cli/docker/container/ls) to see all currently running containers and information on them like container ID, what image they were built from, up-time, ports, etc:

 ```console
 docker ps